software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > 1. Add these two user stories to the "Product Backlog" board as cards in Trello.
 The user stories should be initially in the "In sprint" list of the board.
 > 2. Add the tasks to the "Sprint 1 Backlog" board as cards in Trello.
 The tasks should be initially in the "To do" list of the board.
 > 3. Once you start working on task, assign the task to you.
 This can be done by first clicking on the card, then clicking the "Members" button below the "Add to card" and choosing your Trello account.
-Each task can also have multiple members.
+A task can also have multiple members.
 The important thing is that each task that is not in the "To do" state should have at least one member assigned to it.

 {: .highlight }